 You can find a more decorative and printable version of the Covenant here or just read the text as follows:

 for the year to the Church Anniversary, 18th June 2021

 Called together by God as the body of Christ and as a sign of his coming kingdom, by the power of the Holy Spirit we commit ourselves to love one another and to follow Jesus in a shared life of faithful commitment to God’s call.

 We are called into COMMUNION with God and with one another:

-- to celebrate each week around the Lord’s Word and Table;
+- to share each week in our celebration of the Lord’s Word and Table;

-- to gather regularly to eat, play, work, sing and pray together; and
+- to gather regularly (when it is safe again) to eat, play, work, sing, pray, and talk together; and

 - to offer to God the worship of us all.